Thank You Email After Interview: Templates That Get Remembered (Not Deleted)

 Do thank you emails actually help you get the job?

-According to Robert Half research, 80% of HR managers consider thank-you messages when making hiring decisions.
-Only 24% of candidates send them—making this an easy way to stand out.
+Research shows 80% of HR managers consider thank-you messages when making hiring decisions.
+Only 24% of candidates send them — making this an easy way to stand out.

 "Thank you for taking the time to meet with me.
 I enjoyed learning about the role.
 I look forward to hearing from you."